General Liability Insurance Cost

 How Much Does General Liability Insurance Cost?

-The cost for General Liability insurance is always determined by the amount of risk exposure (what can go wrong) being accepted by the insurer.
+The cost for General Liability insurance averages $500-$600 and is always determined by the amount of risk exposure (what can go wrong) being accepted by the insurer.
 For example, a home contractor is going to pay significantly more than an accountant because of the risk associated with each industry.
 Although there are many exposures that affect the price of a policy, insurers are typically most concerned about the following:

 - The industry you are working in, such as contractors, service, hospitality, retail, or professional.